International Rogaining Federation: Membership

 Several countries hold an observer status with the IRF, being represented by individuals on behalf of rogaining communities of these countries.

 Governance structure

 The IRF is governed by a Council consisting of Councillors representing member associations (two representatives nominated by each member association) and members of the Executive.

 Day-to-day management of the IRF is vested in the Executive, which has seven positions: the President, the Vice-President, the Secretary, the Treasurer, the Promotion and Development Manager, the World Championships Manager and the Technical Manager.

-As from 1 February 2013, the IRF President is Richard Robinson (Australia).
+As from 4 July 2025, the interim IRF President is Julie Quinn (Australia).

 The IRF is registered and based in Melbourne, Australia.